31% of podcasters give up before releasing just five episodes… a sad stat we're trying to change.

 There’s a piece of social advice that’s relevant to people (like us) who agree weeks in advance to attend social gatherings only to pull out on the day of the event with a feeble excuse.
 The advice is to imagine that the event is taking place the evening you receive the invitation.
 If you wouldn’t want to attend the event that night, you probably won’t want to attend on the actual day.

 The same goes for podcasting.
 If you’re unable to pre-podcast five episodes of your new show in a test environment, you’re unlikely to make it to five when the show actually goes live.

-To start pre-podcasting, you can use Anchor.
-It’s the simplest way to get started podcasting and doesn’t require you to have even a microphone.
+To start pre-podcasting, you can use Alitu.
+It’s the simplest way to get started podcasting and you can test out all sorts of ideas using it's recording, editing and publishing tools.
 Start recording tidbits and full episodes, seeking feedback from friends in your target audience before going live with a polished episode.

 Spend your efforts on high quality content, not production.
 At least for non-fiction content, people will listen to a podcast with poor production values and great content.
 Once you have a following, you can worry about production.Stever Robbins, host of Get-It-Done Guy's Quick and Dirty Tips to Work Less and Do More

 When podcasting was new, and you could count the number of hosts on two hands, the trick to being successful was to simply figure out how to do it.
 Those who understood RSS feeds and knew their way around a digital audio workstation had an enviable opportunity to win.

 The game has changed significantly since then.
 These days, there’s no correlation between knowing how to start a podcast and being successful at it.
 Once you’ve figured out how to start a podcast, you’re no better off than the hundreds of thousands of others who’ve done the same.